Evaniella californica

 Distribution

 North America; presence recorded in North America per GBIF and iNaturalist databases.
-The specific epithet "californica" indicates California as the locality or region of initial description, though the full extent of the range within North America requires further documentation.
+The specific epithet "californica" indicates California as the type locality or region of initial description, though the full extent of the range within North America requires further documentation.

 Host Associations